Top 10 Best 35mm Film Cameras for Beginner Photographers | From the Nikon FE2 to the Pentax K1000 to the Holga 135bc to the Canon AE-1 Program

 LIGHTWEIGHT BODY

 Camera weight is a huge priority for me when I’m traveling because I like to take so many cameras with me on my trips.
 The Rebel G is extremely light and unnoticeable.
 However, keep in mind that if you add on an EF lens, it will affect the weight significantly.
-I just have the kit lens on the camera (the 28-90mm f/3.5 lens) so it only weighs about 1 lb 8 oz.
+I just have the kit lens on the camera (the Quantaray 28-90mm f/3.5 lens) so it only weighs about 1 lb 8 oz.

 ENDLESS SHOOTING SETTINGS